kailash-manasarovar/statement/docs/timeline/2024/october.md

 ### Mary breaks

-- On one evening, I had my little statue of Mary from Lourdes in my hand, and it was if she jumped out and onto the floor, smashing into pieces.
+- One evening this week, I had my little statue of Mary from Lourdes in my hand, and it was if she jumped out and onto the floor, smashing into pieces.
 - A sign, but not for me.

 ### Couple filmed by hotel room spy-cam